KekwEzmo/GGamesRTD/docs/source/index.rst

 **GGames** is an Android App which allows users to play simple Games against AI or a Friend online.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and a complete rundown of all :ref:`api` used.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and a complete rundown of the :ref:`API` used.

 .. note::